 Yep.
 The car was unlocked.
 So, with a few lines of code, we were able to add a local authentication prompt during a Siri request.
 Using the local authentication API allows you to do multiple forms of authentication.
 Touch ID, if supported and configured, or a device passcode if not.

 The place where you call this local authentication API is in the handle method of your intent handler before calling the completion block.

 And because the local authentication framework is part of the system, Siri knows to coordinate with it so that if the user has made a request over Hey Siri, then the request waits for the user for a prompt to be responded to.
 To learn more about the local authentication API, we refer you to this talk from 2014.
 Some of you might be working on apps which require a payment to be completed before a Siri request can be satisfied.

+In this example, the user wants to book a RainbowCar on UnicornRides and you need a payment to be made from the user before you can accept this request.
+We recommend you use the secure Apple Pay API for handling payment transactions during your Siri request.
 Using the Apply Pay API gives you the same advantages as using the local authentication API, which is you get coordination with Siri and the place where you could call this API is in the same place that is in the handle method before you call the completion block.

 Now let's talk about teaching Siri new words.